 Financial sector trends and structures

-The Treasury continues to advise the Government on emerging market trends and structures by assessing market developments and new products, monitoring trends affecting competition and efficiency in the financial sector, and considering potential developments that may affect the effectiveness of existing policy settings.
-In addition, the Treasury has advised the Government on developments in banking; the affordability and availability of insurance; and the operation, structure and cost of the superannuation system.
+The Treasury continues to advise the Government on emerging market trends and structures by assessing market developments and new products, monitoring trends affecting competition and efficiency in the financial sector, and considering potential developments which may affect the effectiveness of existing policy settings.
+In addition, the Treasury has advised government on developments in banking fees and charges; the affordability and availability of insurance; and the operation, structure and cost of the superannuation system.

 Corporations regulation reforms

 Following the Government’s announcement in April 2010 that it would introduce a package of reforms to strengthen Australia’s remuneration framework, the Treasury developed and implemented these reforms through the Corporations Amendment (Improving Accountability on Director and Executive Remuneration) Act 2011 and associated Regulations.
 The reforms address many of the recommendations made by the Productivity Commission in its inquiry into Australia’s executive remuneration framework.

 In September 2010, the Government reintroduced the Corporations Amendment (No. 1) Bill 2010.
 The Bill includes measures to address unsolicited share offers by changing rules regarding the access and use of information held on share registers.
 It also amended ASIC’s search warrant powers and its a